 - Direct PLUS loans

 Finding Mortgage Loan Programs for First-Time Buyers

 Saving for that downpayment can still seem pretty impossible when you're looking at 20 percent of a home.
-Fortunately, there are a lot of first-time home buyer programs that allow you to buy a home with a low downpayment.
-Even some cities have has a similar first-time home buyer programs to encourage younger people to buy property in the city.
+Fortunately, there are a lot of first-time home buyer programs that allow you to buy a home with a low down payment.
+Even some cities have similar first-time home buyer programs to encourage younger people to buy property in the city.

 If you do qualify for student loan forgiveness, you might also qualify for first-time buyer programs that help public servants like teachers, police officers, and EMTs.